 A new school year brings new opportunities, friendships, activities — and stress.
 While a degree of stress can be healthy, dealing with social and academic adjustments can sometimes feel overwhelming to children.
 Those who reach out for help most often cite the top issues they struggle with as anxiety/stress, relationships and depression/sadness.1

 How can you take proactive steps for your child’s mental health?
-Consider four back-to-school mental health tips for parents as they talk to their kids.
+Consider four back-to-school mental health tips for parents as you talk to your kids.

 Talk openly to your kids about mental health — don’t wait for them to bring it up.
 Taking the initiative lets your child know you’re open to the conversation.
 It also allows you to acknowledge your child’s concerns and help them feel understood.